Win 10 detachables, commercial providing relief in ailing market

 Slate tablets are forecast to see the biggest decline in shipments, dropping 6.8% from 153.4 million to 108.1 million, with their overall share of the personal computing device market dropping from 35.3% to 27.1%.

-The desktop and DT and data centre workstation market is expected to see a 3.5% decline in shipments, from 103.4 million shipments in 2016 to just 86.3 million in 2021, with market share dropping just over two percentage points, from 23.8% to 21.7%.
+The desktop and DT and data center workstation market is expected to see a 3.5% decline in shipments, from 103.4 million shipments in 2016 to just 86.3 million in 2021, with market share dropping just over two percentage points, from 23.8% to 21.7%.

 Loren Loverde, IDC Worldwide Personal Computing Device Tracker and Tracker Forecasting vice president, says the traditional PC market continues a steady transition to newer slim and convertible designs.